abpframework/abp/docs/en/UI/AspNetCore/Security-Headers.md

 This feature is disabled by default.
 You can enable it by setting the `UseContentSecurityPolicyScriptNonce` property of the `AbpSecurityHeadersOptions` class to `true`.

+### Ignore Script Nonce

+You can ignore the script nonce for some pages or some selectors.
+You can use the `IgnoredScriptNoncePaths` and `IgnoredScriptNonceSelectors` properties of the `AbpSecurityHeadersOptions` class.

 **Example:**

 ```csharp